-- If it does, use this form to request consideration for it as a commissioned piece.
+- If it does, use this form to request consideration of it as a commissioned piece.
 We highly recommend that you include a link to a draft of the article whenever possible.

-If your article is accepted as a commissioned piece, you’ll receive a contract and be asked to add it to the publication as a draft.
-Sign the contract and submit the article to the publication (see below for more on submitting to the publication).
+If your article is accepted as a commissioned piece, you’ll receive a contract and be asked to add your article to the publication as a draft.
+Sign the contract and submit the article to the publication (see below for more on how to submit).

 If your proposal is accepted, you’ll need to add the article to Medium and submit it to the Better Humans publication.
-To do that, first of course you’ll need to have your own account on Medium.
+To do that, you’ll first need to have your own account on Medium.

-Then submit your draft.
-The “Add to Publication” feature is available in the three dots menu, when you’re editing your piece; it looks like this:
+Once you’re signed into your account, you can submit your draft.
+The “Add to Publication” feature is available in the dropdown menu marked by three dots.
+When you’re editing your piece, it will look like this:

-If you don’t see Better Humans listed there to submit to, it just means that we need to add you as one of our writers.
-Drop your editor a note and ask to be added—include your Medium @ name (eg. @coachdotme).
+If you don’t see Better Humans listed once you click “Add to Publication,” it just means that we need to add you as one of our writers.
+Drop your editor a note and ask to be added—and make sure to include your Medium @ name (e.g., @coachdotme).

-Once you deliver the draft, it goes through three rounds of editing.
+Once you deliver the draft, it will go through three rounds of editing.

-- Author revisions: We work with you to produce the strongest possible article, so in this step we’ll make comments and ask for specific work.
-Sometimes we have lots of comments — generally this is a reflection of a good piece that we happen to have a lot of knowledge on.
-Sometimes we have no comments and will just leave a note to let you know that the article is moving on to Content Edit.
-If your images are not properly credited or if links are broken, you will be asked to fix them (here’s an example of an article with proper image credits).
-Once you have finished making the requested changes, you drop us a note to let us know it’s ready for Content Edit.
-At the end of this step, you should NOT attempt to make further edits on your article — your work is done!
+- Author revisions: At Better Humans, we work with every author to produce the strongest possible article.
+During the author revisions step, we make comments and ask for specific changes.
+Sometimes we have lots of comments — generally, this is a reflection of a good piece that we happen to have a lot of knowledge on.
+Sometimes we have no comments and will just leave a note to let you know that the article is moving on to the next stage.
+If your images are not properly credited or if any of your links are broken, you will be asked to fix them (here’s an example of an article with proper image credits).
+Once you have finished making the requested changes, you should drop us a note to let us know that your story is ready for a content edit.
+At the end of this step, you should NOT attempt to make further edits to your article — your work is done!

-- Content edit: An editor then does a pass to tighten up your piece.
+- Content edit: In this stage, an editor does a pass to tighten up your piece.
 This might sound threatening if you are new to publishing, but the goal here is to really make your article shine.
-Experienced writers routinely thank us for the quality of editing on their articles.
+Experienced writers routinely thank us for the quality of the editing that we do on their articles.
 Mostly we’re just looking to cut extraneous words and sentences for tightness — read William Zinsser, especially On Writing Well, if you want to really understand this.
-Occasionally we will do a heavy rewrite — removing sections and adding framing.
-Sometimes we will add structure or reorganize content.
+Occasionally we will do a heavy rewrite in which we’ll remove sections and add framing.
+Sometimes we will add extra structure or reorganize content.
 Almost always we will improve your title to ensure your article gets the attention it deserves.

-- Copy edit: A second editor reviews the article for grammar, punctuation, and other proofreading checks.
+- Copy edit: During this final stage a second editor reviews the article for grammar and punctuation, and conducts other proofreading checks.

 Then the article moves into published mode right away.